Christian Wilkins: Miami Dolphins

 Wilkins was selected by the Miami Dolphins in the first round (13th overall) of the 2019 NFL draft.
-In a Week 7 loss of 21-31 to the Buffalo Bills, Wilkins was ejected after throwing a punch at Cody Ford on the second play of the game.
+In a Week 7 loss of 21–31 to the Buffalo Bills, Wilkins was ejected after throwing a punch at Cody Ford on the second play of the game.
 In Week 9 against the New York Jets, Wilkins recorded his first career sack on Sam Darnold in the 26–18 win.
 In Week 16 against the Cincinnati Bengals, Wilkins recorded his first career touchdown reception on a pass from Ryan Fitzpatrick in the 38–35 overtime victory.

 In Week 8 of the 2020 season against the Los Angeles Rams, Wilkins recorded his first career interception off a pass thrown by Jared Goff during the 28–17 win.
 Wilkins was placed on the reserve/COVID-19 list by the team on November 12, 2020, and activated on November 25.

 In Week 15 of 2021 against the Jets, Wilkins lined up at fullback and recorded his second career touchdown on a flea flicker pass from quarterback Tua Tagovailoa.

 The Dolphins picked up the fifth-year option on Wilkins' contract on April 28, 2022.

 Wilkins finished 2023 with a career-high nine sacks, establishing himself as a top tier player at his position.

 Las Vegas Raiders

 On March 14, 2024, the Las Vegas Raiders signed Wilkins to a four-year deal worth $110 million, with $84.75 million guaranteed.
 Wilkins produced 17 tackles, 2 sacks and 6 QB hits before suffering a foot injury in Week 5 against the Denver Broncos.
 After injuring his foot during the game, Wilkins was placed on season-ending injured reserve following surgery to repair a Jones fracture.

 On July 18, 2025, Wilkins was placed on the reserve/PUP list ahead of training camp.
 On July 24, Wilkins was released by the Raiders with a terminated vested veteran designation.
 Additionally, the Raiders moved to void $35.2 million of guaranteed salary on his contract due to how he approached the rehab process.
 In response, Wilkins filed a grievance with the NFLPA.
-The release allegedly also stemmed from an incident where Wilkins attempted to kiss a fellow teammate on the head.
+The release allegedly also stemmed from an incident where Wilkins attempted to kiss a teammate on the head.
 Though the event was said to be "playful", the unnamed teammate took offense to Wilkins' actions, and filed a complaint regarding Wilkins that was investigated by the Raiders' human resources department.
 In total, Wilkins received $49.7 million of his original contract, playing in just five games for the Raiders.